unstableunicorn/aods/README.md

 apt update
 ```

-Then you can install linuc packages:
+Then you can install linux packages:

 ```
 apt install <some linux package>